swcarpentry/communications/workshop-attendees/README.md

 # Workshop attendees

-Communication materials addressed to attendees at our workshops.
+Materials addressed to attendees at our workshops.